rockboroschool/website/wp-content/plugins/enable-media-replace/readme.txt

 #### It's simple to replace a file

 1. Just replace the file.
 This option requires you to upload a file of the same type as the one you are replacing.
 The name of the attachment will stay the same no matter what the file you upload is called.
 1. Replace the file, use new file name and update all links.
 If you check this option, the name and type of the file you are about to upload will replace the old file.
 All links pointing to the current file will be updated to point to the new file name.
+Additional options for the folder where to place the new file, or the date of the new file are also available on the replace screen.

 This plugin is very powerful and a must-have for any larger sites built with WordPress.
-It now also comes with preview of the replaced image!
+It now also comes with a preview of the replaced image!

 #### Display file modification time